-Clang-Tidy is a popular clang-based tool for static code analysis.
-CLion shows Clang-Tidy checks the same way as it shows its own built-in code inspections, and quick-fixes for them are available via the -button or Alt+Enter:
+Clang-Tidy is a Clang-based tool for static code analysis.
+CLion shows Clang-Tidy checks the same way as its own code inspections, with quick-fixes available via the -button or Alt+Enter:

 General Clang-Tidy settings

-You can change the Clang-Tidy configuration in, :
+To change the Clang-Tidy configuration, go to, :

-To enable/disable particular checks, use the Clang-Tidy command line format which specifies a comma-separated list of positive and negative globs.
-Positive globs add subsets of checks, and negative (prefixed with
+If you need to enable/disable some particular checks, use the Clang-Tidy command line format.
+It specifies a comma-separated list of positive and negative globs: positive globs add subsets of checks, while negative globs (prefixed with